-Outreach - Charts 7.2-4 through 7.2-5.
-The Lifeline and Link-up programs are a strong example of consumer outreach.
-The programs provide monetary assistance to low-income households for the installation and monthly usage fees of their landline telephone bills.
+Outreach - Chart 7.2-4.
+The Lifeline program is a strong example of consumer outreach.
+The program provides monetary assistance to low-income households for monthly usage fees of their telephone bills.
 The ORS administers the State's Universal Service Fund (USF) that provides monies for these programs.

-As part of the ORS mission to represent all facets of the public interest, the agency sought and obtained authorization to use State USF funding to increase participation in and awareness of Lifeline and Link-up.
-In FY 2005-2006, the ORS began to implement a two-pronged approach of 1) increasing outreach efforts to enroll citizens who qualify for assistance by virtue of receiving Temporary Assistance to Needy Families (TANF), Food Stamps (FS), or Medicaid (MED), yet do not currently receive Lifeline benefits and 2) qualifying additional applicants who meet expanded eligibility requirements (125% of the federal poverty level) in the former BellSouth territory.
+In the early years of the ORS, the agency sought and obtained authorization to use State USF funding to increase participation in and awareness of Lifeline.
+In FY 2005-2006, the ORS began to implement a two-pronged approach of 1) increasing outreach efforts to enroll citizens who qualify for assistance by virtue of receiving Temporary Assistance to Needy Families (TANF), Food Stamps (FS), or

+Medicaid (MED), yet did not receive Lifeline benefits and 2) qualifying additional applicants who met expanded eligibility requirements (125% of the federal poverty level) in the former BellSouth territory.

-As the program has matured, the ORS determined that empowering telecommunications carriers throughout the State to enroll Lifeline customers will yield the best results for the long-term growth of the program.
-A strategic plan developed for the Lifeline program four years ago emphasizes a move toward decentralizing the application process, with a focus on more locally based application distribution networks.
-This emphasis continues to yield rewards in terms of overall increases in statewide numbers of access lines.
+As the program matured, the ORS determined that empowering telecommunications carriers throughout the State to enroll Lifeline customers would yield the best results for the long-term growth of the program.
+A strategic plan developed for the Lifeline program five years ago emphasizes a move toward decentralizing the application process, with a focus on more locally based application distribution networks.
+This emphasis continues to yield overall increases in statewide numbers of Lifeline participants certified by the Eligible Telecommunications Carriers (ETCs).